 - Cuisine: American

-- 3 lbs rutabaga (about 3 small ones), peeled, cut into 1-inch cubes
+- 3 lbs rutabaga (about 3 medium sized ones), peeled, cut into 1-inch cubes

 - 2 garlic cloves, peeled